ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

   autocommand BufNewFile,BufRead *.srt set filetype=subrip
   ```

+- `setlocal` instead of `set` is best practice for buffer-local modifications like in `ftplugin`.

 ### Context: Working with filetype plugins
 The relevant documentation lives at `:help filetype` and `:help ftplugin`, but is rather long.
 For our purposes:

-- First set `:filetype on` in your `init.vim` to enable filetype detection.
+- Include `:filetype on` in your `init.vim` to enable filetype detection.

 - When you open a file with Vim, Vim determines the file's `filetype` by checking the file's extension with a set of autocommands defined in  `$VIMRUNTIME/filetype.vim`.
 For nearly all files (including LaTeX files with the `.tex` or `.latex` extensions), Vim's filetype detection works out of the box.

 - If Vim successfully detects the file's file type, it sets the value of the `filetype` option to indicate the file type.
 Generally, but not always, the value of `filetype` matches the file's conventional extension; for LaTeX this value is `filetype=tex`.
 You can check the current value of `filetype` with `:set filetype?`.